Buying real estate in Congo-Brazzaville?

 Can a foreign-owned company buy property in The Republic of the Congo?

-Owning property through a company in The Republic of the Congo does not automatically lower your taxes because it often just shifts the tax burden from personal to corporate obligations while adding reporting complexity on both the Congo and US sides.
+Owning property through a company in The Republic of the Congo does not automatically lower your tax burden, and in many cases it simply shifts the tax obligations to a different entity while adding corporate filing and compliance costs on both the Congo side and the US side.

-The main drawback of company ownership for residential property in Congo-Brazzaville is the added cost and paperwork of maintaining a legal entity, including annual filings, accounting requirements, and the fact that banks and sellers still want to know the real beneficial owner.
+The main drawback of using company ownership for residential property in Congo-Brazzaville is the added administrative complexity, including incorporation fees, annual filings, and the reality that banks and authorities will still look through the company to identify the real beneficial owner.

 Thinking of buying real estate in Congo-Brazzaville?